dbc60/blog/content/note/project/blog-planning.md

 One way to display tags is to list the applicable ones at either the top or bottom of a blog post.
 I suppose it wouldn't hurt to have a tag page that lists the complete set of tags across all posts.
 It might be easier than having a tag cloud or other arrangement in a sidebar.

+## Progress

+- 2019.07.05: I created a draft blog post, [Evidence-Based Software Engineering]({{< ref "evidence-based-software-engineering.md" >}}).
+It needs some refinement.
+I should review and probably condense the sections describing the process, and make my own opions stand out - maybe by placing them at the beginning of each section as an introduction, just before parroting the original article.

 ## Resources

 - [Hugo Blog Styling]({{< ref "hugo-blog-styling.rst" >}})